What Is a Dwelling?

 For example, if your home is damaged by a windstorm, whether the siding is blown off or a tree fell onto your roof, the repair and/or associated costs would be covered by the dwelling portion of your home insurance.
 It’s important to assess your comfort level with risk and understand your coverage limits when deciding whether or not you need to extend the coverages included with your base policy.
 For example will your damaged siding be replaced with matching siding?
 Or will you receive replacement cost or actual cash value for damage to your roof.
 It’s important to have answers to these questions upfront, before you need to file a claim.

-What Isn’t Covered by Dwelling Insurance
+What Isn’t Covered by Dwelling Insurance?

 Though dwelling coverage protects you in many ways, there are instances where your dwelling won’t be covered unless you add on optional coverage:

-Flooding.
 Damage caused by floods isn’t covered by homeowners insurance.
 But American Family offers the option to purchase flood insurance with the National Flood Insurance Program to keep your home and possessions protected.

-Earthquakes.
 Earthquake coverage is an optional coverage you can add to your homeowners policy.
 It’s an extra layer of protection that kicks in where your basic coverage ends.
 Find out more about earthquake coverage with American Family.

-Detached structures.
 As mentioned before, the included coverage for detached structures might not be high enough for your needs.
 So for structures like sheds, fences, swimming pools, garages or guest houses, you’ll need to purchase other structures coverage, which pays for damage to the detached structures on your property.

-How Much Dwelling Coverage Should You Have?
+How Much Dwelling Coverage Do You Need?

-The amount of dwelling coverage you need depends on a number of factors, but a good rule of thumb is to have enough coverage to cover the cost to rebuild your home.
+The amount of dwelling insurance coverage you need depends on a number of factors, but a good rule of thumb is to have enough coverage to cover the cost to rebuild your home.
 If you don’t have enough dwelling coverage to rebuild, you’d be left paying any remaining costs out of pocket.

-Remember that the price you paid for your home doesn’t equate to your dwelling’s replacement cost.
+Remember that the price you paid for your home doesn’t equate to your dwelling’s extra replacement cost.
 Numerous factors, like the style of your home, its square footage, whether parts of your home were custom-built, inflation, local construction costs and the demand for contractors — all play a role in the cost to rebuild your home.
 And if you suffer a total loss, you’ll have to account for the cost to demolish your current home and remove the debris in order to rebuild.

-Learn More about Homeowners Insurance and Dwelling Coverage
+Learn More About Homeowners Insurance and Dwelling Coverage

 You work hard for your home and understanding how your insurance protects you is one way to be a responsible homeowner.
 There’s a lot to know about home insurance, but your American Family Insurance agent is ready to help walk you through what you need to know to make sure you’re properly covered.
 Connect with your agent today and gain peace of mind you’re protecting what matters most.